nbasker/tools/pymsgmuxer/README.md

 The producer's produce() function can be implemented by each subclass and can fetch the data from memory, file-system, socket or any other method.
 Similarly the consumer's consume() function is independent to the operation needed.

-The producer's, consumer's and message-queue can be used in an async session to multiplex the messages.
+The producer's, consumer's and message-queue can be used in an async session.